AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 \subsubsection{PoS Dapp-chains}

-If the headers of dapp-chains are encoded as simplex-transactions, then techniques like *slashing* are first-class operations within the *hybrid* PoW context provided by the simplex.
+If the headers of dapp-chains are encoded as simplex-transactions, then techniques like *slashing* can be first-class operations within the *hybrid* PoW context provided by the simplex.
 This solves the *Nothing at Stake* problem for PoS dapp-chains, provided the necessary PoS primitives can be encoded in a simplex-transaction.

 The abstraction layer between simplex-chains and dapp-chains brings practical benefits, too.